 Giuseppe Verdi – Messa da Requiem

-Italy’s most celebrated composer Giuseppe Verdi (1813–1901) lived a long and drama packed life; after all it was a time of revolution in Italy and he did not shy away from getting involved.
+Italy’s most celebrated composer Giuseppe Verdi (1813–1901) lived a long and dramatic life; after all, it was a time of revolution in Italy and he did not shy away from getting involved.
 His extensive operatic works likely make him the most widely performed composer on global stages.
 Writing his first opera (Oberto) at 26 years of age, he soon became a highly celebrated composer.
-Who isn’t familiar with Nabucco, Rigoletto, Troubadour, La Traviata, Un ballo in maschera, la forza del destino, Aida, Les vêpres siciliennes?
+Who isn’t familiar with Nabucco, Rigoletto, The Troubadour, La Traviata, Un ballo in maschera, La forza del destino, Aida, Les vêpres siciliennes?

-Aside from his operatic works, Requiem ranks among one of his finest creations.
-It was written in memory the poet and playwright, Alessandro Manzoni, whose work Verdi greatly admired.
-The funeral mass was played in the church of San Marco in Milan to mark the first anniversary of the poet’s death on 22nd May 1874.
+Aside from his operatic works, his Requiem ranks among one of his finest creations.
+It was written in memory of the poet and playwright Alessandro Manzoni, whose work Verdi greatly admired.
+The funeral mass was played in the church of San Marco in Milan to mark the first anniversary of the poet’s death on 22 May 1874.
 Verdi conducted and Tereza Stolz sang the soprano part.
 Other performances followed in Milan, Paris, London, and Vienna.
-In 1876 Requiem was also performed at The German Theatre in Prague.
+In 1876 the Requiem was also performed at the German Theatre in Prague.

-The funeral mass is split up in the same way as a traditional ritual ceremony with the exception of placing the Requiem before the Kyrie, followed by the Dies irae, which paints an apocalyptic picture of doom.
-It is in this part of the work, where Verdi’s dramatic force is shown in its full glory: assailing, predatory music, allowing us to ingest the fumes and fire, catastrophe and fear, which at once also spells out a big warning for all evil-doers.
-Other parts (Sanctus and Libera me) however point to the composer’s compositional mastery of fugue.
+The funeral mass is structured in the same way as the traditional Catholic ritual, except the Requiem section is placed before the Kyrie, followed by the Dies irae, which paints an apocalyptic picture of doom.
+It is in this part of the work that Verdi’s dramatic force is shown in its full glory: assailing, predatory music, allowing us to ingest the fumes and fire, catastrophe and fear, which at once also spells out a big warning for all evil-doers.
+Yet other movements (Sanctus and Libera me) point to the composer’s compositional mastery of the fugue.
 The esprit of the choir excels at the end of Dies irae and in Lacrymosa, reminding us of what we know so well from Verdi’s operas.